Now that you have a sourdough starter going, here are seven tips to ensure your success:

 #1: Containers For Your Sourdough Starter

 For all that, the traditional choice is a stoneware crock.
-I have one that might otherwise hold coffee or tea, but a crock like the one from King Arthur Flour shown here takes up quite a bit of space in your fridge when you are not using your starter every day.
+I have one that might otherwise hold coffee or tea, but a crock like the one from King Arthur Flour shown here takes up quite a bit of space in your fridge when you are not using your starter daily.

 #2: Real Water